kacperbojakowski/final-project/09-glossary/index.md

 ###### V

-**Validity** – a document written in a [markup language](#m) is valid when its syntax and structure follow the rules of that language, e.g. tags are closed and properly nested, correct attributes are used, etc. In XML, easy to confuse with [well-formedness](#w). |
+**Validity** – a document written in a [markup language](#m) is valid when its syntax and structure follow the rules of that language, e.g., tags are closed and properly nested, correct attributes are used, etc. In XML, easy to confuse with [well-formedness](#w). |

 **Vector graphics** – a type of computer graphics where the image is drawn by a computer along specified coordinates, according to a set of commands and mathematical statements.
 This allows for scaling of the image without loss in resolution, as the graphics are rendered from the code and not stored as a fixed map of pixels; example: SVG. | *See also: [Raster graphics](#r)*